PrivacyScore/PrivacyScore/README.md

 # Deployment

+This describes the steps that are necessary to deploy the code to a new machine.

 * Make sure to store a private ssh key which is allowed to fetch from the git repository at ansible/files/id_rsa.
 * Make sure you have the following values stored in your pass:
   * privacyscore.org/settings/SECRET_KEY